axanim/auto-annotated-portfolio/content/pages/ndis.md

         title: I'm Busy
         subtitle: Collaborate and Thrive Together
         text: >
-          Our vision is a virtual workplace where everyone has a role, no matter how small.
+          Our vision is a virtual workplace where everyone has a role, tailored to suit them.
 We support each other, learn together, and ensure everyone’s skills are valued and utilized.
         featuredImage:
           type: ImageBlock